 Not only is cash management about stress management, more cash also helps give you more liquid courage to take risks.
 If you have a lot of cash, you can invest in more assets, quit your job, take a break, relocate across the country, and so much more.

 Back in early 2018, I was getting nervous about the stock market.
 We’d seen an almost 10% pullback in February that jolted me awake.
 Ever since I left my day job in 2012, I’d been regularly plowing the majority of my cash flow into the stock market and San Francisco real estate market.

 After all, my #1 goal is to earn enough passive income so neither my wife or I have to go back to work.
-With the likelihood of private school expenses coming up in 2022, we have a goal of earning at least $250,000 a year in passive income to stay jobless.
+With private school expenses, we have a goal of earning at least $300,000 a year in passive income to stay jobless.

 When the correction hit in February 2018, I realized my risk exposure was too high for my comfort.
 As a result, I slowly started reducing my stock allocation from 70% to 52% as stocks recovered into the summer.

 But when you reduce your stock exposure during a rising market, you begin to question your decision because you start getting greedy.
 You start imagining whether you’re missing out on more gains by being too conservative.
 I was tempted to take on more risk again.

 But when I got an e-mail from CIT Bank that they had raised their money market rate to 1.85%, I beat back my greed.
 Just a year earlier, money market rates averaged well below 1%.
 I still remember only receiving a 0.1% money market rate circa 2015.